arnolsaavedra/Data_projects_TripleTen/Superstore/README.md

 ## ⚙️ Process

- -Left Joined 'returns' table to 'orders' table.
+ - Left Joined 'returns' table to 'orders' table.
- -Created a Calculated Field - IF formula for a Return Rate Measurement.
+ - Created a Calculated Field - IF formula for a Return Rate Measurement.
- -Examined the in-depth contribution of returns for various dimensions using visualizations to determine what is causing returns.
+ - Examined the in-depth contribution of returns for various dimensions using visualizations to determine what is causing returns.
- -Built a dashboard for monitoring returns.
+ - Built a dashboard for monitoring returns.
- -Created a Tableau story to present my findings.
+ - Created a Tableau story to present my findings.
- -Created a video presentation for Asynchronous Stakeholders.
+ - Created a video presentation for Asynchronous Stakeholders.

 ---